erintroland/erintroland.github.io/research.md

 <br><i>with Joshua Blumenstock, Niall Keleher, and Arman Rezaee</i>
 <br>Funding from the Development Impact Lab and the Gates Foundation

+School Finance and Property Assessor Elections: Evidence from Expanded State-Level Oversight
+<br><i>with Alex Combs and John Foster</i>

+Economic Vulnerability in Rural America: Consumer Credit and the Coal Boom-Bust in the 2000s
+<br><i>with Brigitte Roth Tran</i>

 Long Run Impacts of Early Childhood Health Insurance on Earnings: Evidence from the United Mine Workers Health Programs in Appalachia
 <i><br>with Theodore Figinski</i>

-Economic Vulnerability in Rural America: Consumer Credit and the Coal Boom-Bust in the 2000s
-<br><i>with Brigitte Roth Tran</i>

 Local Government Audits, Enforcement, and Corruption in the Philippines
 <br><i>with Cesi Cruz</i>